SantaClaas/elmish-web-components/README.md

 - Integrate navigation and router with subscriptions
   - when a navigation occurs, a subscription gets triggered and it is resolved client side
 - Integrate attribute change on component with subscriptions
-- Add cool looking console logging for tracer with often overlooked console APIs and console CSS styling
+- Add cool looking console logging for tracer with slick console APIs and console CSS styling
 - Learn and implement Web Accessibility https://www.w3.org/WAI/ARIA/apg/
 - Add documentation "how to do x" where x could be something like "routing" and it explains that route change is just a change to the app model
 - The awesome thing about elmish is that there are just a couple of base concepts and everything else fits into these concepts which makes understanding easier